abisop/nuttx-docs/en/platforms/risc-v/qemu-rv/boards/rv-virt/index.md

 ### fb

-Uses the VirtIO GPU driver to run the <span class="title-ref">fb</span>
-demo application on 32-bit RISC-V.
+Uses the VirtIO GPU driver to run the [fb]{.title-ref} demo application on 32-bit RISC-V.

 To run it with QEMU, use the following command: